AJL’s Q1 2022 impact and financial performance results are in. Read on to find out how we did followed by how we invest and evaluate for impact.

 Exclusionary screening involves filtering out companies based on revenue derived from a specific activity.
 AJL’s entire portfolio has been screened to exclude investments in abortion, adult entertainment, alcohol and tobacco, firearms and gambling.

 Diversity and Finance: AJL’s core values include diversity and inclusion and it is our intention to invest alongside those values.
 AJL has made it a priority to include in its evaluation criteria of investment managers the diversity of the investment team and/or management not only because it makes financial sense (diverse teams add value) but also to drive change within the investment industry.
-As of 3/31/21, half of the investment manager’s portfolio management teams have gender and/or racial diversity.
+As of 3/31/22, more than half (64%) of the investment manager’s portfolio management teams have gender and/or racial diversity.

 HOW WE EVALUATE FOR IMPACT